Developmental Awards (intramural)

 - Population sciences and health disparities

 Proposals that are "inter-programmatic" are also suitable.
 While not a requirement, proponents should carefully consider utilization of one or more of the Cancer Center's shared resources.
-If you have questions about your proposal's relevance to a scientific program or about appropriate use of shared resources, you are strongly urged to contact program leaders and/or shared resource directors and staff.
+If you have questions about your proposal's relevance to basic science programs or about appropriate use of shared resources, you are strongly urged to contact program leaders and/or shared resource directors and staff.

 Funds for this program are provided intramurally by the UC Davis Comprehensive Cancer Center using its Cancer Center Support Grant (P30) and, on occasion, internal research accounts controlled by the cancer center and/or the Lawrence Livermore National Laboratory.
 The number of awards vary from year to year based on availability of funds.
-To receive notice of calls for proposals, please sign up for the cancer program list server by sending an email to email@example.com.
+To be advised of forthcoming calls, please send an email to email@example.com with "Please add me to the cancer center email list" in the subject line.

 Any UC Davis Comprehensive Cancer Center member or pending member of the cancer center with principal investigator status at UC Davis or at the Lawrence Livermore National Laboratory is welcome to apply.
 Both senior and junior-level faculty, adjunct appointees, those in the research series, etc., may submit an application.
 Membership in a scientific program is not required and a member of one scientific program may apply for a study in another scientific area.
 Assistant-level applicants should identify a mentor.